Philosophy: Methods

 The trolley problem is a thought experiment that investigates the moral difference between doing and allowing harm.
 This issue is explored in an imaginary situation in which a person can sacrifice a single person by redirecting a trolley to save a group of people.

 Various methods in philosophy give particular importance to intuitions, that is, non-inferential impressions about the correctness of specific claims or general principles.
 For example, they play an important role in thought experiments, which employ counterfactual thinking to evaluate the possible consequences of an imagined situation.
 These anticipated consequences can then be used to confirm or refute philosophical theories.
 The method of reflective equilibrium also employs intuitions.
 It seeks to form a coherent position on a certain issue by examining all the relevant beliefs and intuitions, some of which often have to be deemphasized or reformulated to arrive at a coherent perspective.

 Pragmatists stress the significance of concrete practical consequences for assessing whether a philosophical theory is true.
 According to the pragmatic maxim as formulated by Charles Sanders Peirce, the idea a person has of an object is nothing more than the totality of practical consequences they associate with this object.
 Pragmatists have also used this method to expose disagreements as merely verbal, that is, to show they make no genuine difference on the level of consequences.

 Phenomenologists seek knowledge of the realm of appearance and the structure of human experience.
-They insist upon the first-personal character of all experience and proceed by suspending theoretical judgments about the external world.
+They insist upon the first-person character of all experience and proceed by suspending theoretical judgments about the external world.
 This technique of phenomenological reduction is known as "bracketing" or epoché.
 The goal is to give an unbiased description of the appearance of things.